aiurovet/parse_args/README.md

-A getopts-like Dart package to parse command-line options simple way and in a portable style (bash, find, java, PowerShell).
+A getopts-like Dart package to parse command-line options simple way and in a portable style (bash, find, java, PowerShell), plus, sub-options (see below)

 ## Features